EffGen: Enabling Small Language Models as Capable Autonomous Agents

 \textbf{Task Characteristics:} GAIA tasks average 203 tokens in length, describing real-world objectives with specific success criteria.
 Solutions require an average of 11.3 steps, the highest of any benchmark due to the need for research, validation, and synthesis.
 Task types distribute across complex capabilities: 35\% are open-ended research tasks, 30\% involve multi-hop question answering combining facts from different sources, 20\% require data analysis and computation, and 15\% demand synthesis of information into coherent responses.
 The defining challenge is that 67\% of tasks require combining information from multiple sources, testing information integration abilities.
 The benchmark stratifies difficulty with 40\% Level 1 (straightforward), 35\% Level 2 (moderate), and 25\% Level 3 (highly challenging) tasks.

 \paragraph{SimpleQA}

-SimpleQA \citep{wei2024simpleqa} contains 1,000 factual questions with unambiguous short answers, testing factuality and knowledge retrieval accuracy.
+SimpleQA \citep{wei2024simpleqa} contains 4,326 factual questions with unambiguous short answers, testing factuality and knowledge retrieval accuracy.

 \textbf{Task Characteristics:} SimpleQA questions average just 42 tokens, using short and direct phrasing without embellishment.
 Solutions require only 2.1 steps on average, typically one search and one extraction.
 Answer types span factual categories: 45\% are named entities (people, places, organizations), 30\% are numbers (populations, dates as years, quantities), 15\% are full dates, and 10\% are binary yes/no responses.
-This benchmark is designed specifically to measure hallucination rates and factual accuracy rather than reasoning complexity, serving as a factuality baseline where agents should achieve near-perfect accuracy with web access.
+This benchmark is designed specifically to measure hallucination rates and factual accuracy rather than reasoning complexity, serving as a factuality baseline where web access should improve answer grounding.